abdub123/MyFacultyDiary/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project shall be licensed once it has been scrutinized and uploaded to the Google Play Store.

 ## Contact